Aveek-Saha/view-counter-badge/README.md

 - Value: your-account-id
 ```

-That's it!
-Now, just push a new commit into `master` and you'll find your React app deployed at `{app-name}.{your-worker-domain}.workers.dev`
+Now if you push a new commit into `master` and you'll find your view counter deployed at `{worker-name}.{your-worker-domain}.workers.dev`

 ## Add counter to README